keithn/vsvimguide/README.md

 - Start coming out of insert mode to practice Vim things,  hjkl to move around, w to move between words,  dd to delete lines, c commands to change text like ciw ci" cw, and the corresponding delete commands  diw dw
 - Keep learning commands like the ones in this guide till you are using them by default
 - Start challenging yourself to stay out of insert mode
-- At this point you should start feeling Vim is a more productive way to edit and you'll naturally keep expanding your skills, keep looking at tips, often many of the combos won't occur to you even though you know what the commands do.
-Or you may find there is even a better combo than the current combo you use.
+- At this point you should start feeling Vim is a more productive way to edit and you'll naturally keep expanding your skills, keep looking at tips.
+It is not unusual for tips to open your eyes to completely different ways of how you can do things.

 ## Changing Text